A Precursor Plateau and Pre-Maximum [O II] Emission in the Superluminous SN2019szu: A Pulsational Pair-Instability Candidate: Modelling and Interpretation

 The presence of the [O II] emission line at $\approx$66 days from the estimated explosion date indicates that the SN ejecta has already caught up with the CSM at this phase, giving an upper limit on the CSM radius of $2.6 \times 10^{15}$\,cm.
 This places an upper limit on the ejection time which must be more recent than 200 days before the peak, or $\sim$120 days before explosion, for a CSM velocity of $v_{\text{CSM}} \sim 1500$\,\kms\ and SN velocity $v_{\text{SN}} \sim 4500$\,\kms.
 Mass ejection on a timescale of only months before the explosion is also supported by the precursor plateau in the light curve.

 Using the estimated velocity and expansion time to determine the CSM radius at different times, we can also estimate the mass of emitting CSM.
 Using the approximate radius $\approx 2.6 \times 10^{15}$\,cm at the light curve peak results in $M_{\rm{early}}\sim0.1$\,M$_{\odot}$, whereas in the late spectra at $\approx$250 days post peak we find $M_{\rm{late}}\sim0.25$\,M$_{\odot}$ based on the densities found in Section \ref{sec:CSM params} and assuming spherical, uniform CSM.
-This increase in apparent mass could be due to the SN having expanded into a larger volume, and therefore being able to interact with more material.
+However, contamination from nebular lines at late times could result in a slight increase in $M_{\rm{late}}$.
+Both masses being similar suggest that the the SN had interacted with the majority of this CSM by the time of our spectral observations.
+However if this slight increase in apparent mass is real, it could point to a thicker shell, meaning the SN is able to interact with more material as it expands.
 It is also important to note that the ionisation state derived from the late-time spectra may not strictly hold at earlier times.

 Using our CSM mass estimate of around $0.25$\,M$_{\odot}$ and the velocity of this material we can calculate the total kinetic energy (KE).
 We obtain a value of KE $\sim 10^{49}$\,erg adopting the velocity from the [O II] and [O III] emission lines.
 This is a small fraction of the total energy obtained by integrating the bolometric light curve of E$\sim 3\times 10^{51}$ erg and so only a small fraction of the total energy would be released via these line emissions.